XOV-Action: Towards Generalizable Open-Vocabulary Action Recognition: The Proposed Cross-domain Open-Vocabulary Action Benchmark

 The four \textbf{target datasets} for test are as follows:

 (1) \textit{UCF}~\cite{DBLP:journals/corr/abs-1212-0402}: One of the most widely-used action recognition datasets, consisting of 101 action categories.
 Videos in UCF are collected from YouTube, and videos of each action are usually captured from specific or similar environments.
-UCF has a \textit{small} domain gap compared with the Kinetics (source) domain, and previous CLIP-based video learners commonly use UCF to evaluate their open-vocabulary recognition abilities.
+UCF has a \textit{small} domain gap compared with the Kinetics (source) domain, and previous open-vocabulary action recognition works~\cite{DBLP:conf/cvpr/RasheedK0KK23,DBLP:conf/icml/WengYLWJ23} commonly use UCF to evaluate their models' open-vocabulary recognition abilities.

 (2) \textit{HMDB}~\cite{DBLP:conf/iccv/KuehneJGPS11}: A widely-used action recognition datasets consisting of 51 action categories.
 Compared with UCF, videos in HMDB are captured from more unconstrained environments and more different camera views.
 Specifically, Videos in HMDB are collected mainly from movies, and remaining videos are from Prelinger archive, YouTube or Google videos.
 Overall, HMDB has a \textit{moderate} domain gap compared with the Kinetics domain~\cite{DBLP:conf/eccv/XuYCWWC22,DBLP:journals/tcsv/XuYCWWLC23}.